erki77/database-design-queries/README.md

   </ul>
 <li>Eessaar, E., 2023.
 On the Naming of Database Objects in the SQL Databases of Some Existing Software.
 CSOC 2023, to appear.
   <ul>
-  <li>Refers to the collection: Find problems about names
+  <li>Refers to the collections: Find problems about names, Lexicon bad smells and linguistic antipatterns
   </ul>
 </ul>